Tesla shareholder lawsuit against SolarCity deal set to proceed

 (Reuters) - A class action lawsuit by Tesla Inc shareholders against the electric car maker's chief executive, Elon Musk, and the company's board over the SolarCity deal was set to proceed after a Delaware judge refused to dismiss it.

-It is "conceivable that Musk, as a controlling stockholder, controlled the Tesla board" during the SolarCity deal, the judge commented https://courts.delaware.gov/Opinions/Download.aspx?id=270820.
+It is "conceivable that Musk, as a controlling stockholder, controlled the Tesla board" during the SolarCity deal, the judge said.

-The lawsuit alleged that the board breached its duties to shareholders in approving the SolarCity deal.
+"We do not agree with the decision and will be taking appropriate next steps," a Tesla spokesperson told Reuters.

+"It's important to emphasize that this was a motion to dismiss in which the court was required to assume as true all of the allegations that are made in the complaint."

 (Reporting by Nivedita Balu in Bengaluru; Editing by Sriraj Kalluvila)